ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ### Prompt UI

 The prompt UI is defined within the consent instance config.
-The `promptUI` attribute refers to an child element of `<amp-consent>` by its `id`.
+The `promptUI` attribute refers to a child element of `<amp-consent>` by its `id`.

 *Example*: Displays a prompt user interface